 - Piped Water, Watering Point, Piped Sewar, Washeteria, Electric(AVEC), Landfill, Health Clinic, Volunteer Fire, Dock, Community Hall, Roads, Bingo/Pull Tabs

 - The community is dependent upon air and boat transportation.
-The state owns and operates a 4,000' long by 100' wide gravel airstrip.
+The state owns and operates a 4 gravel airstrip.
+Groceries and small items are shipped in by airplane.
 Holy Cross is serviced by barge in the summer.
 Residents use boats for fishing, subsistence, and recreation.
-The 7.5 miles of local roads are used by 3-wheelers, motor bikes, snowmachines, and dog teams.
+The 7.5 miles of local roads are used by 3-wheelers, motor bikes, snow machines, and dog teams.